lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module1_TLFramework.md

 - Prioritize transparency, citation of sources, and grounded reasoning.
 ```

+> **Note:** If the model you are using restricts the amount of information you can add as instructions in your workspace, then prompt an AI model to summarize the instructions for you.

 #### Example Prompts to start using your AI Workspace
 Begin using your workspace as a persistent and collaborative environment, trying prompts like: